SoulFireMage/Katiya_Starship/content/mathsummaries/Spectral Theory_ Leverage Map.md

 > *For the Laplacian on a bounded domain Ω ⊂ ℝⁿ, the number of eigenvalues ≤ λ grows as:*
 > *N(λ) ~ C_n · Vol(Ω) · λ^{n/2}*

-**Why it matters:** You can "hear" the volume of a drum!
+**Importance:** You can "hear" the volume of a drum!
 The asymptotic density of eigenvalues encodes geometric information.
 This connects spectral theory to geometry.

 **The famous question:** "Can you hear the shape of a drum?"
 (Kac, 1966) **Answer:** Not completely—there exist non-isometric domains with identical spectra.
 But you can hear a *lot*: dimension, volume, boundary length, curvature integrals...